abdul4rehman215/Product-Security-Supply-Chain-Assurance/lab07-network-analysis-using-procdot-and-wireshark/README.md

 ## 🎯 Objectives

-By the end of this lab, you will be able to:
+By the end of this lab, I was able to:

 - Capture and analyze network traffic using **Wireshark / tshark**
 - Visualize network communication patterns and flows
 - Develop Python scripts to automate traffic capture and analysis
 - Identify suspicious network activities in product communications
 - Correlate process activities with network traffic for security analysis

+---

+## 📌 Prerequisites

+- Basic understanding of TCP/IP networking and protocols
+- Familiarity with Linux command line operations
+- Basic Python programming knowledge
+- Understanding of network security fundamentals

 ---